 IAD is committed to providing its staff with opportunities to obtain certifications pertinent to their positions.
-Currently, the staff holds the following certifications.
+Currently, several of the staff hold the following certifications:

-Certified Internal Auditor (CIA) 2
+Certified Internal Auditor (CIA) 3

 Certified Fraud Examiner (CFE) 2

 Certified Government Audit Professional (CGAP) 2

-In addition, annual training of 40 hours for each staff member is a requirement to fully develop their expertise and allow the auditors to remain apprised of any changes to auditing standards and methods and to fulfill the CPE requirements of any certification obtained by them.
+In addition, annual training of forty (40) hours for each staff member is a Government Accountability Office (GAO) requirement to fully develop their expertise and allow the auditors to remain apprised of any changes to auditing standards and methods and to fulfill the CPE requirements of any certification obtained by them.